an1meshk/git-pre-commit/README.md

 # git-pre-commit

 This repository has code to demo the Git pre-hooks.
-Git pre-commit hook is configured.
+Git pre-commit hook is configured with Gradle Project.

 How to use it? follow below commands:
 ```SHELL